liviobisogni/puma560-control/README.md

-# Control of a 6-DOF Serial Manipulator
+# PUMA 560: Control of a 6-DOF Robot Arm

-This is a project for controlling a fully-actuated 6-DOF serial manipulator.
-The manipulator used is a PUMA 560 with six rotoidal joints.
-The manipulator's description and Denavit-Hartenberg table are based on [[1]](#references-1).
-The regression matrix was computed using [[2]](#references-2).
+This is a project for controlling a fully-actuated robot arm with six degrees of freedom (DOF).
+The manipulator is a PUMA 560 with six rotoidal joints.
+The manipulator's description and Denavit-Hartenberg table are based on [[1]](#references-1), and the regression matrix was computed using [[2]](#references-2).

 <p align="center">
 	<a href="#prerequisites">Prerequisites</a>